ARB Panel Members

 8:00 a.m. - 4:30 p.m.

-- Fannin Central Appraisal District Reminds Property Owners to look out for their 2019 Notice of Appraised Value
+- Fannin Central Appraisal District Reminds Property Owners to watch for their 2020 Notice of Appraised Value

 - Updated Property Tax Information Now Available for Texas Taxpayers